 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Knowing how to set a simple trap could literally mean the difference between you eating and you dying from starvation.
-I have used some of these simple traps over the years while camping, I have eaten squirrel more times than I can remember.
+Knowing how to set a simple trap could literally mean the difference between you eating or dying from starvation.
+I have used some of these simple traps over the years while camping.

 Bonus: How to Make Pemmican, the Original Survival Food

 Invented by the natives of North America pemmican was used by Indian scouts as well as early western explorers.

 Native Americans spent a great deal of time on the go and depended on having portable, high-energy, highly nutritious, and filling foods that would last for long periods of time without refrigeration.

 Pemmican is a portable, long-lasting, high-energy food.
 It's made of lean, dried meat that's crushed into powder and mixed with hot, rendered fat.
 This makes it one of the ultimate foods to have stockpiled for when SHTF or disaster strikes.